jamnjeri/phase3-codewars/README.md

 *START*

+ 1. Define a function that takes in the year as a parameter.
- 1. Divide parameter by 100     => /
+ 2. Divide parameter by 100     => /
- 2. Round up results            => Math.ceil
+ 3. Round up the results        => Math.ceil
- 3. Return answer
+ 4. Return the result

 *END*